liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 Now get out there and start enjoying the benefits of the asset framework in your custom portlets!

-Next, we'll explore the Recycle Bin framework and its many benefits to your portal.
+Next, we'll explore the Recycle Bin framework and its many benefits for your portal.

 ## Implementing the Recycle Bin in Your App